lm3nitro/Projects/Atomic Red Team/Atomic Red Team Win.md

 ### Summary and Analysis:

 I continued to run a series of other test and analyzed the logs provided by Wazuh.
-Although it is always best practice to have a series of security measures and not just one, I could see that Wazuh was able to capture all the security events I tested again the host.
+Although it is always best practice to have a series of security measures and not just one, I could see that Wazuh was able to capture all the security events I tested against the host.
 For being an Open Source Tool, I beleive that Wazuh provided great insight and details about the test and the triggers.
+Overall, Atomic Red Team provides a way to simulate a series of different attacks in a controlled environment.
+The Atomic Red Team helps indentify gaps between TTPs/threat actors and the security tools we have in place.